6. Manage Pipeline

 Price type Choose Spot or On-demand type of instance.
 You can look information about price types hovering "Info" icon and based on it make your choice.

 Timeout (min) After this time pipeline will shut down (optional).
+Before the shut down, all the contents of the $ANALYSIS_DIR directory will be copied to output storages.

 Cmd template A shell command that will be executed to start a pipeline.